Skip to main content

 What you get

-• Salesforce projects additionally start a second vulkro-sf lsp server for Apex, Aura, Visualforce, Flow, and metadata.
+• Salesforce projects additionally start a second vulkro-sf lsp server for Apex, Aura, LWC, Visualforce, Flow, and metadata.
 See the Salesforce extension page for the SFDX specifics.

 • Hover to explain.
 Hovering a diagnostic surfaces the rule id, severity, message, and remediation in a Markdown popup.